<aside>

 🎯 Why it matters

 Prioritising good relationships with partners is committing to great execution.
-Depending on the idea, our partners will range from production houses, animation studios, creative technology companies, field research agencies, consumer testing agencies, and bespoke firms.
+Depending on the build, our partners will range from production houses, animation studios, creative technology companies, research agencies, community organizations, and bespoke collaborators.

-Remember: To our partners, our client isn't the client… we are.
+Remember: To our partners, we are the client.
 We have a perfect frame of reference on how to treat them.
-Read the 'How we work with clients' section & imagine those policies replicated for our partners.
+Read the 'Working with the Community & Ecosystem' section and imagine those standards replicated for our partners.

 🔍 Before you meet